 Are there any catches with third-party extensions?

 The continued operation and compatibility of third-party extensions can't be guaranteed across major database upgrades (these occur less than once per academic year on average).
-If we encounter problems with third-party extensions on a shared server we may have to arrange alternative hosting with you.
+If we encounter problems with third-party extensions on a shared server we will let you know so you can make alternative arrangements.

 Using your own code with PostgreSQL